Harmonic analysis on certain spherical varieties

 Then $\widehat{\widehat{f}^{\ast}}(y)=f(y)$ if $y$ is a Lebesgue point of $f$.
 In particular, $\widehat{\widehat{f}^{\ast}}=f$ a.e., and if $f$ is continuous at $y,$ then $\widehat{\widehat{f}^{\ast}}(y)=f(y)$. \end{Lem}

 \begin{proof} The first assertion can be proved following the argument of \cite[Theorem 13.15]{Wheeden:Zygmund}.
 For the second assertion, we need to show that almost every point is a Lebesgue point.
-In the archimedean case, this is well-known (see e.g.~\cite[Theorem 7.15]{Wheeden:Zygmund}).
-In either case it is a consequence of (the much more general) \cite[Corollary 2.9.9]{Federer:GMT}. \end{proof}
+This is the Lebesgue differentiation theorem; a version that is general to treat both the archimedean and the nonarchimedean case is given in \cite[\S 3.4]{Sobolev}. \end{proof}

 Now let $V=\GG_a^d,$ where $d>r$.
 Let $p_1,\dots,p_r \in F[x_1,\dots,x_d]$.
 For each $c=(c_1,\ldots,c_r)\in F^r,$ let